 - put right a personal injustice

-- provide compensation
+- offer compensation

 - always be on your side when you complain to us